stevenrobertson/sd-docs/report/flame_algorithm.md

 1. The importance of random application of defined affine transformations on a random starting point in the plane
 2. How affine transformations are used to transform[^transform] points to produce self-similar images such as Sierpinski's Triangle and Baransley's Fern.

-[^transform]: A transformation being an operator that can rotate, scale, translate, or provide sheer to some vector space.
+[^transform]: A transformation being an operator that can rotate, scale, translate, or provide shear to some vector space.

 These concepts are the building blocks of the flame algorithm.
 If the reader is already familiar with the concept of iterated function systems feel free to skip to Section [TODO LINK] and begin reading about the fractal flame algorithm.